-Early evidence of AI's impact on the labour market is already emerging in studies which show unemployment in AI-exposed early career roles rising by 16\% \cite{brynjolfsson2025canaries}.
-The development of AGI threatens a much greater level of destabilization \cite{korinek2018artificial}.
-Whereas previous technologies automated narrow tasks, AGI will develop capabilities across all economically relevant tasks, allowing AI to replace humans in every industry \cite{kulveit2025gradual}.
-This relative decline in the importance of human labour could ultimately engender a gradual dis-empowerment of human beings, as governments no longer rely on humans for tax revenues \cite{kulveit2025gradual}.
+The prevailing view within the AI research community asserts that AI will create new jobs, increase wages, and boost productivity \cite{butler2023microsoft, brynjolfsson2018can, hampole2025artificial}.
+This has led the AI safety community to focus heavily on capability threats and neglect economic risks.
+However, the historical example of Engel's Pause shows us that, while new jobs may be created in the long term, living standards may still plummet for the average worker for 40 years.
+Early evidence of AI's impact on unemployment is already emerging in studies which show unemployment in AI-exposed early career roles rising by 16\% while levels for experienced workers remain constant \cite{brynjolfsson2025canaries}.

+Indeed, a recent report from the White House underscored the economic risks posed by rapid AI development \cite{whitehouse2026ai}.
+In it, the authors state that estimates surrounding AI's impact on global GDP range from 1\% to 45\%.
+The report argues that low estimates are now unlikely since AI investment already boosted US GDP by 1.3\% in the first half of 2025 alone - a rate rivaling the scale of railroad investment in Britain during the first industrial revolution \cite{pereira2014railroads}.
+If AI develops agency, or rapidly boosts worker productivity without creating new labour demand at the same rate, unemployment could rise as government labour income decreases \cite{ayres1990technological, donaldson2018railroads}.